numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 To exploit a large number of function evaluations effectively, we encourage to use independent restarts [#]_, in particular for algorithms which terminate naturally within a comparatively small budget.
-Independent restarts do not change the central performance measure,[#]_ however they improve the reliability, comparability [#]_, precision, and "visibility" of the measured results.
+Independent restarts do not change the central performance measure [#]_, however, they improve the reliability, comparability [#]_, precision, and "visibility" of the measured results.

 Moreover, any multistart procedure (which relies on an interim termination of the algorithm) is encouraged.
 Multistarts may not be independent as they can feature a parameter sweep (e.g., increasing population size [HAR1999]_ [AUG2005]_) or can be based on the outcome of the previous starts.